Castcloud/Castcloud/README.md

 If you are using a streaming model all you will need to use is `/library/episodes`.
 Before it can be fetched, the client will need to have information from `/library/casts` or `/library/labels` as `cast id` or `label id` is a required parameter.

 ### Deleted / hidden episodes
-A user would normaly keep deleting episodes as they complete listening to it.
+Users would normally keep deleting episodes as they finish listening to them.
 This means the episodes would disappear from the normal interface.
 Deleted `episodes` are still stored on the server.
 To get the complete list of `episodes` use the `/library/episodes/{castid}` with "" as `exclude` parameter.
 When a client displays the complete list of `episodes`, the user should have the option to reset the playback status.
-Clients undeletes `episodes` with sending a new start event (type 10).
+Clients undelete `episodes` by sending a new start event (type 10).
 Most synchronizing clients should implement this as an online only feature.

 #### Server logic
 `/library/episodes`, `/library/episode` and `/library/newepisodes` all return `episodes` in the same format.
 The biggest difference are the filters defined in input parameters. `/library/newepisodes` must also include a timestamp of when it was generated.
-The `feed` in each `episode` is a JSON representation of `items` xml. `/library/episode` only returns one episode at a time, please note that this should not be inside a list of episodes.
+The `feed` in each `episode` is a JSON representation of `items` xml. `/library/episode` only returns one episode at a time, please note that this must be output as an object and not an array.

 <table>
 	<tr>